-The price of our Class A common stock is one of the key variables used to determine the fair value of our CVR liability.
-As such, the gain on CVR was the result of a significant increase in our stock price from the \$30.00 per share IPO price utilized in determining the initial fair value of our CVR liability to the closing price of \$49.91 per share at June 30, 2013.
+The price of our Class A common stock is one of the key variables used to determine the fair value of the CVR liability.
+As such, the gain on CVR was the result of a significant increase in our stock price from the \$30.00 per share IPO price utilized in determining the initial fair value of the CVR liability to the closing price of \$52.36 per share at September 30, 2013.
 As a derivative liability, all changes in the fair value of this liability are recorded to current earnings.